dcm4che/dcm4chee-proxy/README.md

 and the command line proxy-version can be found in dcm4chee-proxy-tool/target/dcm4chee-proxy-tool-<version>.zip.
 The standard build includes configuration support for LDAP and Java Preferences.

-To build the proxy with a dependency for use with dcm4che-jdbc-prefs, run `mvn clean install -P prefs-jdbc`.
+To build the proxy with a dependency for use with dcm4che-jdbc-prefs, run `mvn clean install -P jdbc-prefs`.

 Configuration
 =============